Fine-Tuning DistilBERT for Restaurant Search NER

 {'eval_loss': 0.2847, 'eval_precision': 0.7777, 'eval_recall': 0.8121, 'eval_f1': 0.7945, 'eval_accuracy': 0.9184, 'epoch': 3.0}

-After three epochs the model reaches an entity-level F1 of ~0.79 and a token accuracy of ~92%.
+Here, we can see that after three epochs the model reaches an entity-level F1 of about 0.79.
+Its token accuracy is about 92%.

 Prediction

-Save the model and load it as a token-classification pipeline.
-The aggregation_strategy='simple' option merges subword tokens back into whole words and groups entities:
+We save the model and load it as a token-classification pipeline.
+The aggregation_strategy='simple' option merges subword tokens back into whole words and groups the entities:

 PYTHON